millsm402/millsm402.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm **Mark Mills**, a data scientist with a PhD in Quantitative and Cognitive Psychology.
-I provide research and data analysis solutions.
+I provide human-centered research and data analysis solutions.

 With 10+ years of experience in applied statistical modeling, predictive analytics, and stakeholder-focused data strategy, I am adept at translating complex business and research questions into actionable, ethically grounded insights.
 Using a flexible tech stack (e.g., Python, R, SQL, cloud-based warehousing and visualization tools), I am committed to building representative, rigorous, and trustworthy data products that drive growth and impact.